Debra-J/quendor/README-DEV.md

 Using [flake8-html](https://pypi.org/project/flake8-html/) allows you to generate some nice HTML reporting.

+## Project Code Formatting

+I'm using [Black](https://pypi.org/project/black/) for this mainly because it's largely considered "uncompromising" and thus doesn't have a lot of configurability to work with.
+While formatting can be handled entirely separately from linting, I do feel that formatting is part of code quality.
+Thus I do use the [flake8-black](https://pypi.org/project/flake8-black/) plugin, which will effectively linter warnings if it detects that the Black formatter would have to make changes.

 ## Python Packages

 As my project started building up and, more particularly, as I started to use a code editor like VS Code, I found I had to really understand how and where Python was getting its packages from.